Shadylhawary/alx-system_engineering-devops/0x00-shell_basics/README.md

 100-lets_move: Script file that moves all files beginning with an uppercase letter to tmp <br />
 101-clean_emacs: Script file to delete all files that ends with ~ <br />
 102-tree: Script that create directories in the current directory <br />
+103-commas: Script to list all files in the current directory sep with comma <br />